e23walls/iPhoneGameboyEmulator/README.md

 Currently only the touch screen can be used to control the emulator.

-####Background
+####Background:

-I am fascinated by emulation and low-level programming, so I wanted to create a more interesting emulator than a CHIP-8 one (which is one of my other repos).
+I am fascinated by emulation and low-level programming, and I wanted to create a more interesting emulator than a CHIP-8 one (which is one of my other repos).
+Also, the controls for a Gameboy aren't too terribly awkward using the touch screen, unlike a controller with shoulder/trigger buttons.